ivanbo97/VibeScanner/README.md

  SAX provides event-based model for accessing XML documents and the main events are: start of element, end of element, sequence of characters.
 After encountering one of these events, the API invokes the corresponding callback methods which are encapsulated in class GPXHandler.

+# 13. class GPXHandler

+Description of the implementation of the callback methods:
+ - void startElement(String uri, String localName, String qName, Attributes attributes) : The application has different behaviour depending on current tag's name stored in qName.
+If <trkpt> is encounterd during parsing of the gpx file, a new object of class Trackpoint is created and its members - latitude and longitude are being set related to the content of the Attributes object passed to the method.
+If the current element is <extensions>, this means that we have reached the additional data and have to provide a place for storing it - object of class LinkedHashMap.
+If the tag of the encountered element starts with xAcc, yAcc, zAcc or xOri, yOri, zOri we should allocate memory for storing the content of this tag - in object of class StringBuilder.

+ - public void characters(char ch[], int start, int length) : This method is called by the API when sequence of charcters between starting tag and closing tag is being encountered.

+- public void endElement(String uri, String localName, String qName) : The implementation of this method is very important for manging the memory used by the application.
+It controls the current number of Trackpoint objects.
+If closing tag : </trkpt> is encountered , this means that all the information about the location is being read and the reference to the Trackpoint object can be added to ArrayList <Trackpoint> trackpoints.
+After that, if the current number of points in memory exceeds the uppper limit, it is time for map drawing which is performed by methods of class MapDrawer.
+ It is important to notice the role of trackPointsDrawn flag in this situation: When the API reaches </trkseg> but there are still track points in the ArrayList which have not been visualsied on the map yet becuse their number is below the upper limit of drawing.

 *!!!Expect soon update with description of the classes related to track drawing in OpenStreetMaps and uploading files to a server!!!*